junglok/tem-docs/docs/faqs/faq.md

 #### **"module avail" can't find some modules.
 What do I do?**

-??? note "`module avail` can't find some modules.
+??? note "'module avail' can't find some modules.
 What do I do?"

     You might have an out-of-date cache.
 Try running: